Analysis | Why UK Tories Resent Europe’s Human Rights Court

 5. Why doesn’t Britain just quit the ECHR?

-Prime Minister Rishi Sunak’s reluctance so far to abandon the convention shows he’s cautious not to set back relations with Britain’s closest neighbors just when they appeared to be turning the corner following years of acrimony over Brexit.
+Prime Minister Rishi Sunak’s reluctance so far to abandon the convention shows he’s cautious not to set back relations with Britain’s closest neighbors just when they appear to be turning the corner following years of acrimony over Brexit.
 The only reasons for countries to quit the treaty in the past have been coups and war.
 Greece pulled out when a military junta came to power in 1969, before rejoining five years later once democracy was restored.
-Russia’s parliament voted to leave in 2022, just before the Council of Europe was due to vote to exclude Russia following its invasion of Ukraine.
+On March 15, 2022, Russian Foreign Minister Sergei Lavrov announced his country was leaving the ECHR.
+The same day, the Council of Europe’s Parliamentary Assembly issued a unanimous opinion to expel Russia over its invasion of Ukraine.
+The Council’s Committee of Ministers decided to do so the next day with immediate effect.

 6. What’s the risk of retaliation if the UK leaves?